Zoramthanga: Early life and education

 Zoramthanga was born to Darphunga and Vanhnuaichhingi on 13 July 1944 at Samthang village.
 He is the second youngest child of their eight children – five brothers and three sisters.

 Zoramthanga entered primary school at Samthang in 1950.
 After completing class III, he studied at South Khawbung middle school in 1954, and completed class VI in 1956.
 In 1957, he moved to Champhai to enter Gandhi Memorial High School.
 His family joined him at Champhai in 1960.
 He completed matriculation in 1961.
 His family financial situation prevented him for further education since higher education was not available in Mizoram at the time.
 He instead became the Headmaster at Champhai Vengthlang Middle School.
 With his salary savings and much with self support, he went to Imphal, Manipur and got enrolled for pre-university college (PUC, equivalent to higher secondary) at Dhanamanjuri (D.M.)
 College of Arts (merged to Dhanamanjuri University).
 He completed PUC in 1962, and continued to study B.A.
 He graduated in 1966 with honours in English.
 Recalling his struggle, he said: "During my college days I worked in a stone quarry, chiseling and carrying loads of boulders.
 To be precise, I chiseled my way to graduation.
 I think I earned enough to support myself then."

+Zoramthanga received his degree certificate only in 2026, 60 years after his graduation.
+He explained to the Hindustan Times: "I went underground immediately after my graduation exams.
+Later I returned secretly and managed to get my marksheet, but the degree certificate remained.
+After we gave up arms and joined the mainstream, I tried getting the certificate.
+But by that time my college had turned into a deemed university and was no longer affiliated to Gauhati University."
+On 20 August, Gauhati University made a public notification that reads: "Gauhati University has carefully preserved his certificates and on 20 August, six decades after successfully completing his undergraduate course, Zoramthanga will finally receive his degree certificate from the university."
+A special ceremony was held at the university's Phanidhar Dutta Seminar Hall in which the Vice Chancellor Nani Gopal Mahanta handed over the certificate to Zoramthanga.